deanishe/alfred-workflow/_sources/tutorial_1.txt

         sys.exit(wf.run(main))

-All being well, our Workflow should now work.
+All being well, our workflow should now work.
 Fire up Alfred, enter your keyword and hit **ENTER**.
 You should see something like this:

 .. image:: _static/screen9_workflow_results.png